Elizabeth Berridge (actress): Personal life

 Berridge was born in New Rochelle, New York, the daughter of George Berridge, a lawyer, and Mary L. Berridge (née Robinson), a social worker.
 The family settled in Larchmont, New York, where she attended Chatsworth Elementary School.
 There she began to perform and sing.
 Due to her acting commitments, she earned her diploma through an independent-study program at Mamaroneck High School.

+She met actor Kevin Corrigan when they worked together on the film Broke Even (2000).
+They married in 2001 and have a daughter together.